 Plant foods are full of vitamins, minerals, antioxidants and phytochemicals, so a diet full of vegetables, fruits, whole grains, beans, nuts, and seeds provides us with most of what our bodies need to be healthy.
 The key is to make sure you eat plenty of veggies (especially those green leafies), and eat a wide variety of foods.
 Chowing down on kale is great, but mix things up and try collard greens, bok choy, and swiss chard.

 So what supplements should we take?
 Here’s what I recommend:

-Vitamin B12 – B12 is the one vitamin that vegans should supplement.
-B12 is kind of a strange nutrient, because it’s not really sourced from either plants or animals.
+B12 is the one vitamin that vegans should supplement.
+It's kind of a strange nutrient, because it’s not really sourced from either plants or animals.
 B12 is the byproduct of bacteria.
 That’s right folks, it’s bacteria poop.
 B12 is found in soil, and since animals don’t live in the most sanitary of conditions, they ingest it when they eat.
 It’s thought humans’ need for B12 was genetic mutation because it was constantly in the food supply of early humans, who also didn’t live in the most sanitary of conditions.

 B12 Stores in body for years and takes a long time for deficiency to show up, but once the deficiency is there, it’s there.
 A deficiency can lead to pernicious anemia, a neurological disorder, which has no cure.
 Symptoms of a deficiency can include brain fog, low blood pressure, rapid heart rate, pale skin, shortness of breath, and numbness in fingers and toes.

 It’s not just vegans who need to supplement Vitamin B12 though – anyone over the age of 50 should take it regardless of their diet because absorption becomes more difficult as we age.
 Certain medications also interfere with B12 absorption, so it’s always good to research what you’re taking have your blood levels checked.